MarkYapp/viget-tech-challenge/ANSWERS.md

 - Are there any performance concerns with this design?
 What techniques could help improve the loading or perceived loading experience?

 I chose the UI/Interface Focus: Tabbed Content challenge.
+Could not get CTA arrows positioned relative to bottom edge of parent container - any addition of a directional position made it move unpredictably.
+Moved on.

 ToDo: